Frequently asked questions

 The better the condition of your work, the better the result we will achieve.
 And the shorter your document, the more 'perfect' it will be post-edit.
 In longer works (e.g. dissertations, book drafts) I will polish and strengthen your writing, working within the agreed time frame to make it look its very best.

 Students should note that the role of the copy-editor or proofreader is to improve the work's clarity, consistency and readability, and not to alter its structure or content.
-When working with students, I will not check for plagiarism, check facts, citations or accuracy of content, make suggestions for overall improvement, or rewrite or change the structure of the text to improve the flow, logic or strength of the arguments.
+When working with students, I will not check for plagiarism, check facts, citations or accuracy of content, make suggestions for overall improvement, or rewrite or change the structure of the text to improve the flow, logic, or strength of the arguments.

 What is proof-editing?